Adedeji44/Ade-s_Portfolio/README.md

 The study of socio-economic factors is foundational to understanding and shaping the future of societies and hence of extreme interest to various government and non-government institutions.
 While GDP is one of the important measures used in one of the popular economic vernacular, it is not the only measure of the growth and the state of an economy.
 This project aims to deep dive into one such dataset that contains various socio-economic attributes for countries around the world.

-**Objective : Identify if there exist various clusters of countries that are more similar to each other than others, in terms of certain socio-economic factors.**
+**Objective : To Identify if there exist various clusters of countries that are more similar to each other than others, in terms of certain socio-economic factors.**

 ### [4.
 CAVIAR_Network_Analysis - Generating Networks Graphs and Analysing using Centrality Measures - MIT Project](https://github.com/Adedeji44/CAVIAR_Network_Analysis).
 ## - Eigenvector, Betweenness, and Closeness Centrality measures

 Project is based on information on the CAVIAR project and the role of certain individuals arrested following the investigation.
 The investigation lasted two years and ran from 1994 to 1996.
 The operation was brought together by investigation units of the Montreal police and the Royal Canadian Mounted Police of Canada.
 During these two years, 11 wiretap warrants, valid for about two months each, were obtained (11 matrices match these phases).

-**Objective - We will analyze and understand a time-varying criminal network that was repeatedly disrupted by police forces, and how the criminal network reoriented in response to the seizures of product by the police forces.**
+**Objective - To analyze and understand a time-varying criminal network that was repeatedly disrupted by police forces, and how the criminal network reoriented in response to the seizures of product by the police forces.**

 ## [5.
 Superkart_Sales_Prediction - Supervised Learning - Regression Problem](https://github.com/Adedeji44/Superkart_Sales_Prediction)
 ### - Linear Regression, Ridge Regression, Decision tree regressor, Random Forest Regressor, Boosting Regressor Model, Hyperparameter Tuning